meilisearch/documentation/guides/advanced_guides/relevancy.md

   "director"
 ]
 ```
-With this new order, the matching words found in `title` will make the document more relevant than once with the same matching word found in `description` or `director`.
+With this new order, the matching words found in `title` will make the document more relevant than one with the same matching words found in `description` or `director`.